PMZ66/odin-recipes/README.md

 Time to move forward and keep improving my two pages, it's nice to see all my efforts are paying off Trying my best to commit as much as I can in order to get used to it.
 Back to it now !!!!!

+28/04/2023
+Nearly done with my first assignment, I will create and add my last recipe to the index file.
+Usual boilerplate and same content as the two previous one GOOOOO !!!